15 Strategies to Mitigate Worldview Threat

 Strategy 1: Conceptualizing Worldview Threat

 Conceptualize worldview threat (and associated self-esteem threat) when initially building classroom community, and remind each other during threatening situations.
 This strategy is the hope of anticipating a threatening situation as well as being metacognitive during.
+By developing a common language for emotions and defensive reactions, we can help us understand the reactions we (and others) have.

 Strategy 2: Remember Shared Values